DC-Cunningham/bike-compatibility-project/README.md

 ## Usage

-When the user loads the main page, they are given the ability to search the BoogleBooks database:
+Upon signing in a user is able to search the component database:

-- Once a search is done a list of books is rendered from the search request, within this list the user is able to save books to a Mongo database.

-- In the Saved Page the user is able to view all the saved books within the database, and delete at will.
+- Once a user has chosen the component they are interested in they will see the details displayed for that item.
+Within the details pane there are all the components relationships which are all able to be clicked through to.
+The useer is also able to click out to a new browser window with a wikipedia link for the component.

+Upon signing in as an admin the user is able to add more compnents to the database.
+They are also able to edit any of the current components.

+## Future Plans and Known Bugs

+- better control over routing for user roles

+- integration of component measurement types and potential values

+- a tooltip or the like that can be filled to define an influence between components

+- a mechanism to check for reciprocal relationships, for example if one component is linked to another it's relationship is checked to be mirrored by the other.

 ## Authors and Acknowledgment